cburgmer/json-path-comparison/bug_reports/Haskell_jsonpath.md

   ```
   Error:
   ```
-  json-path-comparison: serachBegingingWithSlice: not enough input CallStack (from HasCallStack):
+  json-path-comparison: searchBeginningWithSlice: not enough input CallStack (from HasCallStack):
     error, called at app/Main.hs:36:7 in main:Main
   Invalid JSONPath: $
-   Error: serachBegingingWithSlice: not enough input
+   Error: searchBeginningWithSlice: not enough input
   ```

 - [ ] `$`